pranaybinju/maps_blog/blogs/2019/setup-react-native-web-with-typescript-and-webpack/README.md

 1. Create an account (Render supports only Github / GitLab).

-2. If you are successfully created an account then you will see a dashboard as shown in image 1.7
+2. If you are successfully created an account then you will see a dashboard as shown in following image (image 1.7)

 ![image 1.7: Render dashboard](/blogs/2019/setup-react-native-web-with-typescript-and-webpack/assets/1_7.png)